Practical concurrency patterns in Go

 }

-Go Concurrency patterns
+Go Concurrency patterns you need to know

 Confinement

-Confinement is a simple pattern: keep data accessible to only one goroutine.
-By confining ownership of data, you avoid race conditions without any locks.
-In Go, this often means that one goroutine owns a channel or data structure and no other goroutines write to it.
-For example, an “owner” goroutine can generate values and send them on a channel, while other goroutines only read from that channel.
-Because only the owner writes or closes the channel, there is no concurrent access to worry about.
+In Go, this typically means one goroutine owns and writes to a channel, while all other goroutines only read from it.
+Because only the owner writes or closes the channel, there is no concurrent access to protect against.

 func producer() <-chan int {